ThanuraSilva/SimpleEditor-/src/readme.md

 Briefing of SimpleNoteEditor++
 As told in the beginning, this application is based on Java FX and the JDK version here is Java 1.8.
 This application comprises all the essential commands of a general text editor as-:

-Copy, cut, paste, and find and replace the mechanism.
+Basic Functions as copy, cut, paste, and find - replace.
 Emphasized some key processes are through graphical icon panels.
 Especially, the application armed with find and replaced filtering mechanism based on a case-sensitive/insensitive and Regex.
 Couple of toggles here to enable and disable the features.